-- Centre opening and closing hours of care 6:00 am to 7:00 pm; home child care is offered day, afternoon, evenings, overnight and weekends. - Buying locally and using local vendors/contractors. - Scheduling trips in our community (summer, March break, etc.). - Going for walks around the neighbourhood and around the town. - Being familiar and utilizing the special services that are available to support children and families.
+- Centre opening and closing hours of care 6:00 am to 6:00 pm. - Buying locally and using local vendors/contractors. - Scheduling trips in our community (summer, March break, etc.). - Going for walks around the neighbourhood and around the town. - Being familiar and utilizing the special services that are available to support children and families.
 Working closely with those services to ensure that we can and will meet the needs of the children and families in our care.